AHPP’s Advisory Board

 Deirdre Diane Spencer is Head of the Fine Arts Library at the University of Michigan, where she is responsible for planning and implementing Fine Arts Library programs, collections and services.
 She also serves as the departmental liaison to the History of Art Department, outreach librarian, exhibit curator and administrative head.
 Her educational background and experience are in the history of art and architecture with research interests in the representations of African-American slavery in film, photography, and visual culture; the history and representation of the African-American middle class; 19th and early 20th century American art and visual culture; British landscape architecture; and Roman architecture, painting, and sculpture, including those of Roman Egypt.
 Her dissertation and current professional directions involve images content in historic African-American newspapers, and digital humanities scholarship.

-Anne Swartz is Professor of Art History at the Savannah College of Art History.
+Anne Swartz is Professor of Art History at the Savannah College of Art and Design.
 She focuses on feminist art, critical theory, and other areas within contemporary art.
 She lectures, writes, and curates widely.
 She co-edited a volume of the journal Critical Matrix: The Princeton Journal of Women, Gender, and Culture with Johanna Burton on the legacy of critic Arlene Raven.
 She serves on the National Advisory Committee for The Institute for Women and Art and the National Committee for The Feminist Art Project.
 She was the Honors Awards Chair for the National Women’s Caucus for Art from 2006-11, and served on the Committee for Intellectual Property of the College Art Association from 2005-10 and the Distinguished Feminist Award Jury for the College Art Association from 2011-14.
 She was a Fulbright Scholar in Tokyo from 2002-03 and has received two Presidential Fellowships from the Savannah College of Art and Design (2002 and 2013).
 She is currently completing a book-length manuscript on The Home in Contemporary Feminist Art.

 Luke Waltzer is the Director of the Teaching and Learning Center at the CUNY Graduate Center, where he helps graduate students develop as teachers, works on a variety of university-wide curricular and educational technology initiatives, and teaches courses in interactive technology and pedagogy and the digital humanities.
 He has a Ph.D. in History from the CUNY Graduate Center, has contributed essays to Matthew K. Gold’s Debates in the Digital Humanities and, with Thomas Harbison, to Jack Dougherty and Kristen Nawrotzki’s Writing History in the Digital Age, and serves on the editorial collective for the Journal of Interactive Technology and Pedagogy.